oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The following rules apply:

-+ Once a versioned document has been released, the contents of that version MUST NOT be modified.
-Any modifications MUST be released as a new version.
++ Once a versioned document has been released, the contents of that version SHALL NOT be modified.
+Any modifications SHALL be released as a new version.
 + Version zero (`0`) is for initial development before the `initial_release_date`.
-The document status MUST be `draft`.
+The document status SHALL be `draft`.
 Anything MAY change at any time.
 The document SHOULD NOT be considered stable.
 + Version `1` defines the initial release to the specified target group.
   Each new version where `$.document.tracking.status` is `final` has a version number incremented by one.
-+ Pre-release versions (document status `draft`) MUST carry the new version number.
++ Pre-release versions (document status `draft`) SHALL carry the new version number.
 Sole exception is before the initial release (see rule 2).
 The combination of document status `draft` and version `1` MAY be used to indicate that the content is unlikely to change.
 + Build metadata is never included in the version.
-+ Precedence MUST be determined by integer comparison.
++ Precedence SHALL be determined by integer comparison.

 ==== Version Type - Semantic Versioning
 <version-type---semantic-versioning>